davlee1972/upscale_video/README.md

   -o, --output_dir OUTPUT_DIR         Output directory where test images will be saved.
   -s, --scale SCALE                   Scale 2 or 4.
 Default is 2.
 If using real life imaging (4x model),
                                       scale will autoset to 4.
-  -m, --models MODELS                 '-m a' will processing for anime to remove grain and color bleeding.
+  -m, --models MODELS                 '-m a' will add processing for anime to remove grain and color bleeding.
                                       '-m n=???' will add processing to remove film grain.
                                       Denoise level 1 to 30.
 3 = light / 10 = heavy, etc.
                                       '-m r' will add processing for real life imaging